*Updated on June 10, 2021

 Financial commitments and payments

 Many of those who decide to work abroad do so because of various commitments to loved ones.
-Some of these most common commitments include sending siblings to college, building dream homes for long-suffering parents, saving for the family’s future, and saving up to start a business.
+Some of these most common commitments include sending siblings to college, building dream homes for long-suffering parents, and saving up to start a family business.